ComradDoge/DogeEU4/README.md

 If you don't like discord just post in the discussion or in the comments.

 [h1] Changes 04/10/2020 [/h1]
-- Formables added
+- Added Belgium and North German Confederation formable
--- Belgium
+- Trade good fix
--- North German Confederation
+- Various fixes

 [h2] Things that are broken [/h2]
 - The graphical part for deities is borked